c3lang/c3-web/docs/faq/index.md

 **A:** There will be some standard API for uploading and downloading C3 libraries.
 However, it will not be a full dependency manager.
 In an attempt to limit over-use of dependencies, each dependency will need to be downloaded separately, rather than automatically.

-See for example the discussion here: https://github.com/c3lang/c3c/issues/2077
+See, for example, the [discussion here](https://github.com/c3lang/c3c/issues/2077).

 ## Cross-compiling To Windows From Linux
 **Q:** How do I cross-compile my C3 program for Windows on Linux?